 Lesson 1 – 16 Practice Games: (focuses on Game Force 2/1 bids and 1NT Forcing)

 Lesson 2 – 16 Practice Games (focuses on Bergen raises and Jacoby 2NT)

 Lesson 3 – 16 Practice Games (focuses on Drury, includes other bids from Lesson 1 and 2)

 The cost for all three sets of Practice Games is $15.00 US.
 Click on the “Buy Now” button to order them.
 You will be given the option of paying with PayPal or a credit card.
 Once purchased, you will receive a password to access the games in the download section of my website.
-(See bottom of right-hand side menu.)
+(See menu at top of page – Downloads.)
 You should receive the password within 24 hours.
 If you don’t receive it, please contact me at firstname.lastname@example.org. ($15 US)